viorelyo/ExtWatcher/AnalyzeServer/api/README.md

 - [x] Rename search functions
 - [x] Make methods private
 - [ ] Pagination?!
-- [ ] Permit multiple Types of file_analyzers
-- [ ] Use correct analyzer in controller.analyze
 - [ ] Use VirusTotal API + compare results
 - [ ] Add more logging in each component